-Sandbox Summit 2015 will tweak your creativity and pique your imagination as we look at the ways learning and life can be enhanced by remixing traditional toys and technology, the techniques of gaming, playground rules, stories, pictures, songs and smiles.
-Together, let’s prove how much more fun we can have − and how much more effective we can be − when we play.
+Sandbox Summit 2015 tweaked creativity and piqued imaginations as speakers looked at the ways learning and life can be enhanced by remixing traditional toys and technology, the techniques of gaming, playground rules, stories, pictures, songs and smiles.
+Together, we proved how much more fun we can have − and how much more effective we can be − when we play.

 Great innovations allow us to play, learn, and connect in ways we didn’t know we needed.
 From Apple to Wikipedia, the best concepts rethink the norm and then give others endless opportunities to expand how they’re used.